OWASP Top Ten 2025 – The Complete Guide

 OWASP Top 10 (2025 Release Candidate): Key Shifts and New Threats

-The OWASP Top 10 2025 exists as a guide to the 10 most important web application vulnerabilities, based on a wide-ranging industry survey.
+The OWASP Top 10 2025 is intended to be a guide to the 10 most important application vulnerabilities, based on a wide-ranging industry survey.
 It helps developers and security teams focus on the most impactful threats, allowing them to allocate resources effectively.

-While it isn’t a complete security framework, it serves as a standard awareness document for developers, ensuring they are aware of and trained on the most common and dangerous security risks.
+While it isn’t a complete security framework, it serves as a standard awareness document for developers, ensuring they understand the most common and dangerous security risks.
 It’s often used as a baseline for compliance checks and security audits, influencing vendor questionnaires and procurement processes, and its latest iteration reflects the complex and interconnected nature of modern threats.

-The OWASP Top 10 2025 Release Candidate, published on November 7, 2025, marks the final stage of community consultation before the official list is released.
+The OWASP Top 10 2025 Release Candidate, published on November 7, 2025, marks the final stage of community consultation before the updated official list is released.
 It serves as a near-final draft, allowing researchers, developers, and industry experts to provide feedback before OWASP finalizes the rankings and descriptions.
-While only minor refinements are expected, the release candidate offers a reliable preview of the priorities and trends that will define the official OWASP Top 10 – 2025 when it is formally published in early 2026.
+Only minor refinements are expected, so the release candidate offers a reliable preview of the priorities and trends that will define the official OWASP Top 10, 2025, when it is formally published in early 2026.

-Two new categories appear this year, Software Supply Chain Failures and Mishandling of Exceptional Conditions, while Server-Side Request Forgery (SSRF) has been absorbed into other areas.
+There are two new categories this year: Software Supply Chain Failures and Mishandling of Exceptional Conditions, while Server-Side Request Forgery (SSRF) has been absorbed into other areas.

 1. Broken Access Control (unchanged – still #1)